fcampelo/EC-Bestiary/README_maker/README_closings.md

 It is also important to highlight that only the earliest known mention for each metaphor is included.

 ### More Info:
-- If you liked this list, you should read the paper "[Metaheuristic: The Metaphor Exposed](http://onlinelibrary.wiley.com/doi/10.1111/itor.12001/epdf)", by Kenneth Söresen
-- Need inspiration for your next Bioinspired algorithm?
-Check Marco Scirea and Julian Togelius' [Daily Bio-heuristics bot](https://twitter.com/BioHeuristics).
 - Some of the algorithms listed here were found in a list compiled by Iztok Fister Jr. _et al._, which is available [here](http://www.iztok-jr-fister.eu/static/publications/21.pdf).
 Iztok also recently published [this paper](http://www.iztok-jr-fister.eu/static/publications/Stu2016.pdf) reflecting on the proliferation of metaphors in EC research.
 - A fantastic parody of this whole metaphor craze can be read [here](http://www.oneweirdkerneltrick.com/spectral.pdf).
 Highly recommended!